Skip to content

 How Accounts Get Hacked: The Real Mechanics

-Phishing in 2026: AI Has Changed the Game
+Phishing: AI Has Changed the Game

 Traditional phishing was easy to spot.
 Spelling mistakes, awkward phrasing, implausible urgency.
 That era is largely over.
 AI-generated phishing messages now produce fluent, personalised content that mimics the tone of trusted sources.
 A message that appears to come from Instagram’s support team, warning you that your account will be suspended unless you verify your details within 24 hours, can now be indistinguishable from a genuine platform communication.

-Red flags to check before clicking any link: urgent deadlines, generic greetings, suspicious domains (anything other than the official platform URL), and profiles or email addresses that do not match the supposed sender.
+Red flags to check before clicking any link: urgent deadlines, generic greetings, suspicious domains (anything other than the official platform URL), and profiles or email addresses that do not quite match the supposed sender.

 The Psychology of Social Engineering